gbonilla18/segex/INSTALL.md

 	smtp_tls_security_level=encrypt
 	tls_random_source=dev:/dev/urandom

-##### 4. Test that everything is OK with `sudo postfix start` or, if the process is
+##### 4. Test that everything is OK
-already running, with `sudo postfix reload`.
+Run `sudo postfix start` or, if the process is already running, run `sudo postfix reload`.
 If you need to view mail queue, type `mailq` in the terminal.
 To clear the mail queue, run `sudo postsuper -d ALL`.

 ### Copy files